babylonhealth/ios-playbook/Cookbook/Proposals/DecoupleSnapshotTestsFromUnitTests.md

 The goal of this proposal is to make it possible to run only unit-tests **locally** in Xcode.
 Improving CI run time is not a goal of this proposal.

 ## Motivation
 Right now when we run all unit-tests (by pressing cmd+U) we also run snapshot tests.
-Right now it takes **14 minutes**(😱) to run all unit+snapshot tests which is very long.
+Right now it takes **14 minutes** to run all unit+snapshot tests which is very long.
+Those 14 minutes doesn't include the build time 😱.

 Unit-tests should run as quickly as possible so we can have a quick feedback about stability of our changes.\
 \
 Ideally, it would be nice to be able to run only unit-tests when we don't work on UI.
+Unit-tests in separation take about ~2% of the execution time.

 ## Proposed solution
 Decouple snapshot tests from unit test by creating `*SnapshotTests` targets in every framework which has snapshots.